Singing on Testosterone

 Accessibility

 Disabled and neurodivergent educators are very welcome here!
-This online info session will take place on Zoom, and auto-captions will be enabled.
+The live info session takes place on Zoom, and auto-captions will be enabled.
 Participants can be on or off camera, and all opportunities for participation will be optional.
 Please let us know about your specific access needs when you register.